TauConsortium/home.io/pages/getting-started.md

       <img class="timeline-img" src="{{ site.urlimg }}timeline/time02.jpg" alt="Anchor">
    </div>
    <div class="text-left">
-      <p>Incorporate R Shiny apps for the visualization of datasets.
-Collaborate with the stem cell groups investigators to add the computational code they have developed into the Bioinformatics hub</p>
+      <span>Incorporate R Shiny apps for the visualization of datasets.
+Collaborate with the stem cell groups investigators to add the computational code they have developed into the Bioinformatics hub</span>
    </div>
 </div>